NAADAC/NCC AP Code of Ethics

 NAADAC recognizes that its members and certified counselors live and work in many diverse communities.
 NAADAC has established a set of ethical best-practices that apply to universal ethical deliberation.
 Further, NAADAC recognizes and encourages the notion that personal and professional ethics cannot be dealt with as separate domains.
 NAADAC members, addiction professionals and/or licensed/certified treatment providers (subsequently referred to as addiction professionals) recognize that the ability to do well is based on an underlying concern for the well-being of others.
 This concern emerges from recognition that we are all stakeholders in each other's lives - the well-being of each is intimately bound to the well-being of all; that when the happiness of some is purchased by the unhappiness of others, the stage is set for the misery of all.
 Addiction professionals must act in such a way that they would have no embarrassment if their behavior became a matter of public knowledge and would have no difficulty defending their actions before any competent authority.

-The NAADAC Code of Ethics was written to govern the conduct of its members and it is the accepted standard of conduct for addiction professionals certified by the National Certification Commission.
-The code of ethics reflects ideals of NAADAC and its members.
+The NAADAC Code of Ethics was written to govern the conduct of its members and it is the accepted Standard of Conduct for Addiction Professionals certified by the National Certification Commission.
+The Code of Ethics reflects the ideals of NAADAC and its members.
 When an ethics complaint is filed with NAADAC, it is evaluated by consulting the NAADAC Code of Ethics.
 The NAADAC Code of Ethics is designed as a statement of the values of the profession and as a guide for making clinical decisions.
-This code is also utilized by state certification boards and educational institutions to evaluate the behavior of addiction professionals and to guide the certification process.
+This Code is also utilized by state certification boards and educational institutions to evaluate the behavior of Addiction Professionals and to guide the certification process.

-In addition to identifying specific ethical standards, White (1993) suggested consideration of the following when making ethical decisions:
+In addition to identifying specific ethical standards, NAADAC recommends consideration of the following when making ethical decisions:

 - Autonomy: To allow others the freedom to choose their own destiny